 Update on the buy to let mortgage market (Aug 2018):

 Since I originally wrote this blog back in 2013, there have been major significant changes to the buy to let mortgage market, which is having a drastic impact on the market.
-This predominantly effects portfolio landlords and the tax breaks have changed significantly.
-Be sure to read my latest buy to let blogs by following this link or find me on YouTube and check out my Property Investment Playlist to keep up to date with my latest insights!
+This predominantly affects portfolio landlords and the tax breaks have changed significantly.
+Be sure to read my latest buy to let blogs by following this link or find me on YouTube to keep up to date with my latest insights!